mournival/raytracerchallenge-py/developer_notes/chapter1.md

-This is the full language implementation in different lnaguages I intend to complete.
+This is the full language implementation in different languages I intend to complete.
 I started a Java one, but got lost in the build system mini-game (I wanted to do mutation testing, unit test and, of course, Cucumber testing, and I could not figure out how to do all three in using